-- (6) ACCOUNTS RECEIVABLE: The Company's accounts receivable are related to sales of products.
+- (6) ACCOUNTS RECEIVABLE: The Company's accounts receivable is related to sales of products.
 Credit is extended based on prior experience with the customer and evaluation of customers' financial condition.
 Accounts receivable are primarily due within 30 to 60 days.
 The Company does not accrue interest on past due accounts receivable.
 Receivables are written off only after all collection attempts have failed and are based on individual credit evaluation and the specific circumstances of the customer.
 The allowance for doubtful accounts represents an estimate of amounts considered uncollectible and is determined based on the Company's historical collection experience, adverse situations that may affect the customer's ability to pay, and prevailing economic conditions. - (7) INVENTORIES: Housewares/Small Appliance segment inventories are stated at the lower of cost or market with cost being determined principally on the last-in, first-out (LIFO) method.
 Inventories for the Defense and Absorbent Products segments are stated at the lower of cost or market with cost being determined on the first-in, first-out (FIFO) method.
 The Company evaluates inventories to determine if there are any excess or obsolete inventories on hand. - (8) PROPERTY, PLANT AND EQUIPMENT: Property, plant and equipment are stated at cost.
-For machinery and equipment, all amounts which are fully depreciated have been eliminated from both the asset and allowance accounts.
 Straight-line depreciation is provided in amounts sufficient to charge the costs of depreciable assets to operations over their service lives which are estimated at 15 to 40 years for buildings, 3 to 10 years for machinery and equipment, and 15 to 20 years for land improvements.
 The Company reviews long lived assets consisting principally of property, plant, and equipment, for impairment when material events and changes in circumstances indicate the carrying value may not be recoverable.
-See Note S for a discussion of impairment charges recorded in the fourth quarter of 2012.
-Approximately \$8,100,000 of construction in progress in the Company's Absorbent Products segment is presented on the Consolidated Balance Sheet as Machinery and Equipment at December 31, 2014.
+As of December 31, 2015, the Company reviewed long-lived assets in the Company's Absorbent Products segment, and based on its analysis using internal undiscounted cash flow estimates, no impairment was considered necessary.
+Approximately \$3,100,000 of construction in progress in the Company's Housewares/Small Appliances segment is presented on the Consolidated Balance Sheet as Buildings at December 31, 2015.
+In addition, \$8,928,000 of construction in progress associated with the acquisition of a competitor's assets in the Defense segment described in Note Q is presented as Machinery and equipment at December 31, 2015.

 (9) GOODWILL: The Company recognizes the excess cost of acquired entities over the net amount assigned to the fair value of assets acquired and liabilities assumed as goodwill.
 Goodwill is tested for impairment on an annual basis at the start of the fourth quarter and between annual tests whenever an impairment is indicated, such as the occurrence of an event that would more likely than not reduce the fair value of the reporting unit below its carrying amount.
 Impairment losses are recognized whenever the implied fair value of goodwill is less than its carrying value.
-Goodwill impairments of \$0, \$2,840,000, and \$0 were recognized during 2014, 2013, and 2012, respectively.
-The 2013 impairment related to AMTEC Less Lethal Systems, Inc. ("ALS"), a reporting unit in the Company's Defense segment.
-ALS was created in 2011 following the acquisition of certain assets of ALS Technologies, Inc., described in Note P. The impairment was recognized as a result of the Company's analysis comparing the implied fair value of the reporting unit's goodwill to its recorded carrying amount.
+Goodwill impairments of \$0, \$0, and \$2,840,000 were recognized during 2015, 2014, and 2013, respectively.
+The 2013 impairment related to AMTEC Less Lethal Systems, Inc. ("ALS"), a reporting unit in the Company's Defense segment and was recognized as a result of the Company's analysis comparing the implied fair value of the reporting unit's goodwill to its recorded carrying amount.
 The fair value used in the evaluation of the goodwill impairment was determined using a multiple of EBITDA approach and discounted cash flow estimates.
 See Note R for a discussion of a contingent consideration liability reversal of \$3,000,000 related to ALS in 2013.